-If you get the Major Version Upgrade the system will prompt you that it will be making a backup of the previous version before preceding with the Install.
+You get the Major Version Upgrade screen if the installer detects that the installed version is major revision 4 or before.
+The system will prompt you that it will be making a backup of the previous version before preceding with the Install.